BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 ![Getting Access Control List](images/image21.png)

 I used the `setfacl` command to give the user, `sally`, read and write permissions on the `helloWorld` file.
-To verify, I used the command `getfacl helloWorld`.
-The output generated now has `user:sally:rw-`, meaning that sally has been successfully given read and write permissions on the file.
+To verify, I used the command `getfacl helloWorld`, and the output generated now has `user:sally:rw-`, meaning that sally has been successfully given read and write permissions on the file.